Ojos del Salado: Human history

 As Ojos del Salado is hidden behind and nested among many peaks of similar elevation, for centuries travellers and mountaineers paid little attention to the mountain.
 Its remoteness meant that for a long time, both its elevation and exact topography were unclear.
 The positions and names of the mountains were frequently confused.

-The Inca used the Paso San Francisco as a major crossing of the Andes but there is no evidence of them building any archeological sites on Ojos del Salado even though a number of such sites exist in the surrounding region.
+The Inca used the Paso San Francisco as a major crossing of the Andes but there is no evidence of them building any structures on Ojos del Salado even though a number of such sites exist in the surrounding region.
 The Spanish conquistador Diego de Almagro crossed the Andes at Ojos del Salado but did not mention it.
 Ojos del Salado is likewise absent from the 1861 plans of William Wheelwright for a railway across Paso San Francisco.
 The explorer Walter Penck crossed the area in 1912/13 and 1913/14 but did not identify the mountain.

 Ascents and debate on elevation

 In 1896, 1897 and 1903 the Chile-Argentina boundary commission identified a peak in the area and named it "Ojos del Salado"; according to a myth their "Ojos del Salado" was a much smaller mountain and the actual Ojos del Salado was their "Peak 'e'".
-The Polish climbers Justin Wojsznis, Stefan Osiecki, Witold Paryski, Jan Szczepański reached the summit on February 26, 1937 and left a cairn but most of the maps and report they drafted were lost during World War II.
+The Polish climbers Justyn Wojsznis and Jan Szczepański from the Second Polish Andean Expedition reached the summit on February 26, 1937 and left a cairn but most of the maps and report they drafted were lost during World War II.

-After the Polish expedition, the mountain remained unclimbed, although expeditions went to its lower slopes and sometimes confused other peaks for Ojos del Salado until 1955.
+After the Polish expedition, the mountain remained unclimbed until 1955, although expeditions went to its lower slopes and sometimes confused other peaks for Ojos del Salado.
 In that year an expedition from Tucumán ascended a mountain south of Ojos del Salado, which they mistook for the volcano.
 They stated that the peak may be higher than Aconcagua, which media reported as if it were proven fact.
 These measurements set off a debate whether Ojos del Salado was higher than Aconcagua and thus the highest summit of the Western Hemisphere, and drew attention to the mountain.
 Three separate Chilean, Argentine and Austrian parties went to Ojos del Salado in 1956; the Chilean party measured an elevation of 7084 m with a barometer, a value that was once again presented as proven by the press despite the unreliability of this technique.
 The Chilean party also claimed seeing the Argentine pampa and the Pacific Ocean from the summit.
 In 1957, the official elevation of Ojos del Salado was 6870 m according to Argentina and 6880 m according to Chile.